Politics: Professors Fitzpatrick, Marks (Chair), Stern; Associate Professor Evans; Assistant Professors A. Karreth, J. Karreth; Lecturer Kane.

 POL-356.
 Human Rights

 This course examines the theory and practice of human rights, examining historical and contemporary cases of human rights violations drawn from various regions of the world.
 The course will include study of international documents that govern human rights practice and mechanisms that protect human rights found in the UN system as well as regional organizations and domestic legal systems.
 Three hours per week.
 Four semester hours.
-(SS, G.)
+(DN, SS, G.)